 KEBEDE: I guess you're right there is a meaning to Lem Lem and wearing Lem Lem and when you're wearing something like this it's a piece of jewelry that's beautiful and at the same time you're also doing something good.
 And as a mom it's really important to me; also knowing that sometimes you get lucky and you have a chance.
 Like for me I grew up in Ethopia but I had a chance of having my kids here, so I never had to face those kinds of problems and just knowing that where you're born determines so much, and for what?
 I think it's a nice thing when you're gifting somebody and that gift has more meaning.

-ESSENCE: Where do you find inspiration for your own personal collection Lem Lem?
+ESSENCE: Where do you find inspiration for your own personal line, Lem Lem?

 KEBEDE: Africa!
 The spirit of Africa and it's also trying to take something old an make it new.
 I really love that traditional and modern mix which I think is kind of beautiful.
 Still preserving something that's been there forever but bringing it to now and kind of changing and evolving it into something new is what we do at Lem Lem and I really like that.